Howard Guintu

 Ivan Howard Abendaño Guintu (born April 27, 1988), commonly known as Howard Guintu, is a Filipino politician and businessman currently serving as the Representative of Capiz’s 1st congressional district since 2025.
 He served as party-list representative for Pinuno Partylist from 2022 to 2025, he was elected as district congressman in May 2025, defeating Paolo Roxas.

 Early life and business career

-Guintu is a son of Ida Andrada Abendaño of Roxas City and Engr.
-Homer Guintu of Pampanga.
+Guintu was born on April 27, 1988 in Angeles City.
+He is the son of Ida Andrada Abendaño of Roxas City and Engr.
+Homer Sonza Guintu of Masantol.
+He is a nephew of Masantol Mayor Danilo Sonza Guintu.
 He is also a nephew of former Roxas City Mayor and Capiz Governor Antonio Andrada Del Rosario and Panay Mayor Sonny B. Besa.
-He is also a cousin of Capiz 1st District Board Member Jose Fulgencio A. del Rosario.
+He is a cousin of Capiz 1st District Board Member Jose Fulgencio A. del Rosario.
 Guintu earned a Bachelor of Arts in Entrepreneurship and Administration from the University of San Francisco.
 He then held executive roles—including CEO, COO, and President—in the housing and real estate industry, working notably for Golden Home Realty Development Inc..
 He was recognized as a Top 10 PAG-IBIG Developer in NCR in 2017 and Top 7 in 2018.

 Political career

-PINUNO Party-list
+PINUNO Party-list (2022–2025)

 In 2022, Guintu was elected to the House of Representatives as the sole representative of the Pinuno Partylist, serving in the 19th Congress.